aztechsk/cmdln/README.md

 # cmdln

-The **cmdln** library provides a simple command line interpreter.
+The **cmdln** C library provides a simple command line interpreter.
 Commands with various parameters can be registered, and upon successful parsing of a command with parameters, a callback function is invoked.

 ### Registration functions and parameter types